Joshua Tree is still relatively remote for a California desert destination, which is part of what makes it so awesome.

 There are actually three different houses on the Shelter property, each with two bedrooms and two bathrooms.
 They’re far enough apart from one another that they can be rented separately, but close enough that they can be rented all together as well.

-Each of the homes has its own hot tub that is accessible from a short pathway walk.
+Each of the homes has its own private hot tub that is accessible from a short pathway walk.
 Being slightly set apart from the houses (and very set apart from the neighbors) the hot tubs offer prime star watching at night.
+(Always a delightful experience when coming from the city, where the stars are much less visible.)

 The warm modern design of the homes includes the interesting use of window space.
 The views outside look framed by the window panes without any competition thanks to minimal design features.
 Shelter One was actually built around a Joshua Tree so as not to disturb the land, offering a very natural feel to the layout.